lorforlinux/docs.beagleboard.io/boards/beagley/ai/demos/beagley-ai-using-i2c-oled-display.rst

 can also use ``hwclock`` command to show date and time from onboard RTC.
 For details on using ``date`` and ``hwclock`` you can check :ref:`beagley-ai-using-rtc` demo.

-Let's start with created ``date-time.sh`` in the same folder.
+Let's create ``date-time.sh`` in the same folder.

 .. code:: console

     nano date-time.sh

 Now copy paste the code shown below in your ``date-time.sh`` file.
-Make sure to update the code if you display resolution is not ``128x64``, comment out first line and uncomment second line to choose ``128x32`` display size.
+Make sure to update the code if your display resolution is not ``128x64``, comment out first line and uncomment second line to choose ``128x32`` display size.

 .. code:: bash